jabyrd3/winnow/readme.md

 ```
 The winnow command opens an interactive shell-like environment via vorpal.
 From there, you can send code tests, view your sent tests, and check results from individual candidates.

+# Writing your own tests
+For your own tests to work, you need to add a couple pieces of boilerplate.
+You can see it in action [here](https://github.com/jabyrd3/rover).
+There are a couple things to keep in mind when writing a code test for rover:

+- If you look at engine.js in that link, you can see the first 5 lines act as a stub to create a window object, if one doesn't exist.
+This is weird, but it was the only decent way for me to get a handle on the environment via jsdom.
+- To get the automatic correctness checking working, you need to call `window.doneTrigger`, which is a function bolts onto the global namespace when it's running the test.
+Right now, the only thing this does is check that the 2 values passed are equal.
+If the 2 values passed to doneTrigger are equal, winnow views it as a pass, otherwise it marks down that they failed.
+- Because the candidate gets a copy of the `engine.js` file, it'd be trivial to see the `successWorld` variable and work backwards to get that answer, or even hack around the test entirely.
+In sample.config.js, you'll notice there's an array called 'obfuscate'.
+This minifies any files provided to make reverse engineering the test a little bit more difficult (still not impossible, but i'd argue if if a candidate reverse engineers your code test you should probably hire them on the spot).

 # Available commands

 (these are under heavy development; to see better documentation just type 'help' into the winnow shell)